 Because TCA 40-39-211 prohibits sex offenders required to register under TCA Title 40, Chapter 39, Part 2 from knowingly accepting employment within one thousand feet (1,000’) of the property line of any public school, private or parochial school, licensed day care center, other child care facility, public park, playground recreation center or public athletic field available for use by the general public, registered sex offenders may not be eligible for employment at East Tennessee State University.

-East Tennessee State University makes available to prospective employees the ETSU Security Information Report.
+East Tennessee State University makes available to prospective employees the Annual Security & Fire Safety Report.
 The report is published annually and includes the following information:

 campus policy regarding the reporting of criminal activity

 campus policy regarding the sale, possession and use of alcohol and illegal drugs

 campus policy regarding sexual assault programs to prevent sex offenses and procedures to follow when sex offenses occur

 description of procedures for preparing annual disclosure of crime statistics